tobiasniehoff/imputation_plant_breeding/README.md

 # Low-density marker imputation in plant breeding populations

-This is the repository for scripts used in our low-density marker imputation manuscript.
+This is the repository for scripts used in our low-density marker imputation manuscript (https://doi.org/10.1101/2022.03.29.486246).
 If more details are needed, please contact [Tobias](tobias.niehoff@wur.nl).

 ## data
 The folder `data` contains a simple simulated data set to test the workflows.
 The data set does not contain genetic data as used in our study.
 It merely serves to provide input data of the same format as used in our study.
 The data set was simulated with MoBPS (https://github.com/tpook92/MoBPS).